Causal Effect Estimation under Networked Interference without Networked Unconfoundedness Assumption: Notations, Assumptions, Estimands

-This assumption allows for the latent confounders $u^i,u^c,u^n$.
-Here, we recognize three types of latent confounders.
-What serves as an adjustment set under the networked setting is the units' $u^i,u^c$ and the neighbors' $ u^c_{\mathcal N _i}, u^n_{\mathcal N _i}$.
-This also motivates us to identify each latent confounder for a better estimation.
-In the next section, we will introduce the identifiability of each latent confounder, and further achieve networked effect identification.
+This assumption has two key components.
+First, it relaxes the strong requirement of fully observed confounders by allowing for latent confounders, denoted as $u^i,u^c,u^n$.
+Second, it explicitly decomposes these latent confounders into three categories: $u^i_i$, which only influences the unit itself; $u^n_i$, which affects the unit’s neighbors; and $u^c_i$, which simultaneously influences both the unit and its neighbors.
+Accordingly, the relevant confounder set under the networked setting consists of the unit-level $u^i, u^c$ and the neighbor-level $u^c_{\mathcal N_i}, u^n_{\mathcal N_i}$.
+This decomposition motivates us to separately identify each type of latent confounder, thereby enabling more accurate estimation.
+In the following section, we will discuss the identifiability of these latent confounders and how it facilitates networked effect identification and estimation.